Curriculum & Instruction

 -

 Purpose: Grades shall reflect student performance in various subject areas aligned with the North Carolina Standard Course of Study.
-The make-up of the student grade shall be based on various classroom and remote learning assignments with differing percentages.
+The makeup of the student's grade shall be based on various classroom and learning assignments.

 Elementary